“I know exactly how to solve this problem.”

 You get the picture.

 Ultimately, you should welcome the chance to co-create a solution.
 Or better yet, help a report solve a problem for herself.
 Nothing is more motivating.
-And that’s exactly what you want.
+Exactly what you want.

-Based on my experience of leadership and team collaboration, there’s no better way to embrace this paradox than to collectively solve problems and make decisions.
+Based on my extensive leadership experience, there’s no better way to embrace this paradox than to collectively solve problems and make decisions.

 When someone comes to you asking how to solve a specific problem, here are three energizing questions you can use: